Guidelines for the Use of GRE® Scores*

 Provided all applicable guidelines are adhered to, particularly the use of multiple sources of information in the decision-making process, General Test and Subject Test scores are suitable for the following uses:

-- selection of applicants for admission to graduate school
+- selection of applicants for admission to graduate and business school

 - selection of graduate fellowship applicants for awards